November 2, 2021

 The illustrations by Gray Jolliffe date it somewhat and so too does some of the content.
-Even so, it’s apparent that my combination of passion and jaded scepticism about the workplace has always been there.
 But what is most striking is that many of the ideas that are continually presented as new or – worst of all – ‘trends’, have been with us for a long time.
 It’s also interesting to see how the discussions that frame these ideas are also current to a greater or lesser extent.

 The introduction of the booklet is titled Offices- what the hell is going on?
 It’s a question we’re still asking, but we should begin with an awareness that what seems like a revelation may have been staring us in the face all along.
 And maybe what happens next for offices is seen in the context of a much wider and more informed conversation about the nature of work and its role in people’s lives.